JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/L_enfant_Jesus_et_les_docteurs_de_la_Loi.md

 He asked himself this question from a very young age, but it was shortly before his visit to Jerusalem that the conviction of his destiny really took shape in his mind:

 > “_It was about the middle of February that Jesus became humanly assured that he was destined to perform a mission on earth for the enlightenment of man and the revelation of God.
 Momentous decisions, coupled with far-reaching plans, were formulating in the mind of this youth, who was, to outward appearances, an average Jewish lad of Nazareth.
-The intelligent life of all Nebadon looked on with fascination and amazement as all this began to unfold in the thinking and acting of the now adolescent carpenter’s son._” ([UB 124:5.3](/en/The_Urantia_Book/124#p5_3))
+The intelligent life of all Nebadon looked on with fascination and amazement as all this began to unfold in the thinking and acting of the now adolescent carpenter’s son._” (<a id="a139_521"></a>[UB 124:5.3](/en/The_Urantia_Book/124#p5_3))

 He therefore comes to confront the doctors of the Law in their dearest hope and to call into question this confidence in racial superiority rehabilitated and restored to the Jewish people by the Messiah awaited as temporal prince.
 This expectation, shared in large part by his apostles, is illustrated at the wedding at Cana when the crowd seizes Jesus and wants to consecrate him temporal King of Israel after the episode of the water transformed into wine and the multiplication of the loaves.